anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In the {{RFC6690}} link format, and {{?RFC3986, Section 3.2}}, the authority attribute can not include a port number unless it also includes the IP address.

 The returned join-port is expected to process the CoAP encapsulated DTLS messages described in section {{stateless-jpy}}.
-The scheme is now coap, as the outside protocol is CoAP and could be subject to further CoAP operations.
+The scheme is now CoAP, as the outside protocol is CoAP and could be subject to further CoAP operations.

 An EST/Registrar server running at address ```2001:db8:0:abcd::52```, with the CoAP processing on port 7634, and the stateful Registrar on port 5683 could reply to a multicast query as follows: